theknighthades/cosmodrome-installer/README.md

 # Future Developments

-I am considering porting the script for the systemd and runit init systems, but it's not important as of now.
+I am considering porting the script to other init systems, but it's not important as of now.